Vaccination programme in Northern Ireland

 Further information about the vaccine

-The Public Health Agency has developed a frequently asked questions section, including leaflets, about the vaccine on its website:
+The Public Health Agency has developed a range of leaflets and a frequently asked questions section: